-Our gross profit for the period was impacted by higher revenues, partially offset by an increase in cost of goods sold attributed to an increase in raw material costs and higher shipping volumes.
+Our gross profit for the period was impacted by higher revenues, partially offset by an increase in cost of goods sold attributed to an increase in raw material, tariffs and freight costs, and higher shipping volumes.

-Included in gross profit for the period is the impact of a \$6 million inventory revaluation adjustment which relates to inventory costs included in cost of goods sold that had been recorded in a period prior to 2018.
+Included in gross profit for the six months ended June 30, 2018, is the impact of a \$6 million inventory revaluation adjustment which relates to inventory costs included in cost of goods sold that had been recorded in a period prior to 2018.
 The impact of this adjustment increased the carrying value of the Company's inventory with a corresponding decrease to cost of goods sold in the current period.